palladian1/xv6-annotated/README.md

 most [OSSU](https://github.com/ossu/computer-science/) students will have by the time they get to look at xv6.

+### Assumed Background

+* I'll assume you've read through all the [OSTEP chapters on virtualization](https://pages.cs.wisc.edu/~remzi/OSTEP/#book-chapters) (or watched all the [lectures](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Discussion/videos.html)) before starting this guide.
+That doesn't mean doing all the virtualization projects: you'll have to understand a lot about xv6 right off the bat, so hold off on the xv6 projects until after you've read this guide.
+* You should be reasonably familiar with C, maybe at the level of something like CS 50 (but see the next bullet point).
+Please please please don't try to learn C from online resources like GeeksforGeeks, TutorialsPoint, or any of the pages listed on hackr.io -- I've seen too many examples of dangerous C practices or straight-up incorrect explanations to trust those websites at all.
+They might be great for other languages, but unfortunately C isn't the kind of language you can pick up from online tutorials; it has way too many pitfalls.
+Use a book like [*C Programming: A Modern Approach*](http://www.knking.com/books/c2/), [*Modern C*](https://modernc.gforge.inria.fr), [*The C Programming Language*](https://en.wikipedia.org/wiki/The_C_Programming_Language), or [*Effective C*](https://nostarch.com/Effective_C).
+* However, I'm also gonna assume you're *not* an expert on C, so I'll go over some of the more obscure C features used in the xv6 code.
+If you're the kind of person who uses `#pragma`s in their code or can cite line numbers in the C Standard, then you can probably just read the xv6 code directly; this guide will just slow you down.
+* You should take an introductory systems course like [Nand2Tetris](https://www.nand2tetris.org/) or [CS:APP](https://www.cs.cmu.edu/afs/cs.cmu.edu/academic/class/15213-f15/www/schedule.html) [(book)](https://csapp.cs.cmu.edu/3e/home.html) in order to understand the basics of computer architecture and systems programming.
+You don't need to know any x86-specific details or assembly language -- I'll talk about those along the way -- but it wouldn't hurt either.

 ### OSTEP Projects

 If you're working through OSTEP, you should start off by doing the